 how will the potential winner(s) be selected?

 Weekday mornings starting on February 25th, 2026 at approximately 7:00am, the Station will conduct a random draw in Toronto, Ontario from all eligible messages received during the applicable Entry Window from the previous day (for example, the draw conducted on Tuesday will include all messages received on Monday) (the “Eligible Messages”) to determine a Daily Finalist to play the Game.
-See Section 4, 5 and 9 for additional information.
+See Section 4, 5, and 9 for additional information.

 how can a potential winner BECOME A winner?